Catastrope10/PortfolioProject/README.md

-# PortfolioProject: Nashville Housing

-Queries for a Data Cleaning Project based on SQL.
+# PortfolioProject: Data Cleaning

+SQL based Data cleaning projects, using Micrsoft SQL Server to clean the data and Tableau to make visualizations.
+1. Nashiville Housing
+2. Covid Dashboard